 Here's the real challenge = Can you say what's wrong with Pitt's argument (aside from the needlessly cute "one-sentence" claim)?

-If one cannot say what's wrong, then what should one do?
+If it appears that very little is wrong, then what should one do?
 What can one do?

 Well, at the very least, we can make ourselves informed citizens